[Click here (recommended) for desktop mode.]

 Dorina Pineda is so obsessed with famous singer Lavinia Arguelles that she spends her spare time and money to attend her live appearances, and sneaks out extra garlands of sampaguita (jasmine) from the handicraft shop where she works, to offer them to her idol.
 She also sings at casual or small-time venues, in order to better emulate Lavinia, who pretends to appreciate Dorina’s fanaticism despite finding her repulsive because of her poverty.
 When Lavinia, in a fit of pique, refuses to fulfill her commitment to a producer’s programs, Dorina volunteers to take her place, and Lavinia’s ex-boyfriend is pleasantly surprised by Dorina’s talent and drawn to her kindness.
 All of which increases Lavinia’s ire toward her still-worshipful follower.

-Bituing Walang Ningning has proved to be crucial to the two most significant Philippine star-studies articles not focused on Nora Aunor: “Sharon’s Noranian Turn” (2009) by Bliss Cua Lim and “Dulsita” (2015) by Jerrick Josue David.
-Its historical circumstances provide a useful context: Emmanuel H. Borlaza developed his audience-friendly approaches during the wholesome teen-idol musicals meant to provide a moral counterweight to the soft-core bomba films of the late 1960s and early ’70s; he also (more than once) assisted in the revival of Cebuano-language cinema by introducing smart reworkings of commercial genres.
+Bukas Luluhod ang mga Tala is primarily remembered as the film that clobbered Mike de Leon’s Sister Stella L. (1984) at the box-office, in spite of the then-burgeoning antidictatorship movement.
+It has been read in retrospect as the film that embodied Sharon Cuneta’s “Noranian turn” (as expressed in the title of an article by Bliss Cua Lim), in which Cuneta succeeded in sustaining her box-office supremacy by adopting the rags-to-riches narratives associated with Nora Aunor, further highlighted by the fact that SSL starred Aunor’s long-term rival Vilma Santos.
+A more frankly commercialist undertaking than its successor Bituing Walang Ningning, BLT demands a higher level of tolerance for its overeagerness to appeal to an infantilized conception of the movie audience.
+Then again, this also accounts for its more effective denouemont, since its unfettering from “proper” storytelling devices provided it with leeway to harness more passionate (though predictable) circumstances.
+BWN, the next year’s Cuneta juggernaut, served to to underlay the essential “Dulsita” argument forwarded by Jerrick Josue David.[1]
+Its and its predecessor’s common historical background provides a useful context: Emmanuel H. Borlaza developed his audience-friendly approaches during the wholesome teen-idol musicals meant to provide a moral counterweight to the soft-core bomba films of the late 1960s and early ’70s; he also (more than once) assisted in the revival of Cebuano-language cinema by introducing smart reworkings of commercial genres.
 Viva Films, for its part, intended to foster conservative values in film material and production during the Marcos era, with Sharon Cuneta as its signature performer.
 This assumption served to challenge Filipino filmmakers, who were by then already used to devising ways to bypass or subvert the many restrictions that government authorities imposed on the country’s most popular mass medium.
 Not surprisingly, several Viva productions have proved worthier of long-term appreciation than observers initially thought.
 As the last of a series of Hollywood-style movie queens to stake her claim on pop-culture history, Cuneta took note of the lessons of her predecessors (hence her “Noranian” turn) and has been shaping her life according to her perception of what history expects from her: feminist responsibility then, democratic politics today, always with a well-known affection for her followers.
-Not only is she the only movie queen whose fan vehicle (where she ironically plays a starstruck devotee) deserves to be honored, even before she upgraded to mature roles; she has also persisted in finding her way, high-profile as ever, even with the rambunctiously vexatious arrival of new media and new politics in the new millennium.
-Among the many other pleasures the film bestows are its evergreen title song and the line uttered by exasperated but self-amused drama queens since then: “You’re nothing but a second-rate, trying-hard copycat,” preferably with a glass of well-aimed cold water in hand.
+Not only is she the only movie queen whose fan vehicles (where she ironically plays an impoverished aspirant in one and a starstruck devotee in the other) deserve to be honored, even before she upgraded to mature roles; she has also persisted in finding her way, high-profile as ever, even with the rambunctiously vexatious arrival of new media and new politics in the new millennium.
+Among the many other pleasures that BWN bestows are its evergreen title song and the line uttered by exasperated but self-amused drama queens since then: “You’re nothing but a second-rate, trying-hard copycat,” preferably with a glass of well-aimed cold water in hand.
+Cuneta had barely just begun by then.

 Back to top